 Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

-Betrayal in the Bible is part of the scripture’s narrative along with the painful consequences that often follow.
-By studying stories of betrayal in the Bible you can find healing from betrayal in your own life.
+Betrayal in the Bible is part of the scripture’s narrative along with painful consequences that often follow.

 Betrayal is a painful reality to grasp and is never sought, desired, or welcomed whether in Bible times or today.
 But betrayal happens to everyone.
-We have been betrayed or betrayed someone ourselves.
+We have been betrayed or betrayed someone.

-Some betrayal is intentional and other times it is an accidental consequence of emotional or spiritual brokenness.
+Some betrayal is intentional but sometimes betrayal is an accidental consequence of emotional or spiritual brokenness.
 Betrayal in the Bible covers both types.

-I consider myself a loyal person, but have made mistakes and hurt others along the way.
-The ability to recognize your own flaws helps you find healing from betrayal and offer forgiveness.
+I consider myself loyal but make mistakes and have hurt others along the way.
+Recognizing flaws helps you find healing from betrayal and offer forgiveness.

 After a betrayal, on the surface, it may appear you are fine but you can carry deep sorrow in your heart for a long time.